Spring Garden Festival at Fairchild

-Fairchild Tropical Botanic Garden is located at 10901 Old Cutler Road, Coral Gables, FL 33156.
-Admission to the Spring Garden Festival is free for Fairchild members and children 5 and under.
+Fairchild Tropical Botanic Garden is located at 10901 Old Cutler Road.
+Admission is free for Fairchild members and children 5 and under.
 For nonmembers, admission is $25 for adults, $18 for seniors 65 and up, and $12 for children 6-17.
-Those who walk, bike, or take public transportation receive $5 off adult admission and $2 off child admission.
-Those with a Military ID have free admission, with $20 for their spouses and $10 for their children.
+Eco-discounts and military discounts are available.

 YOU MAY NOT LIFT THE PHOTOS & TEXT.
 IT'S COPYRIGHTED INTELLECTUAL PROPERTY.
 YOU CAN HOWEVER SHARE A STORY ON SOCIAL MEDIA BY USING THE LINKS HERE.